Introduction

 1. Reduced Responsiveness: As your loved one approaches death, they may become less aware of their surroundings and less interested in talking or interacting with others.
 They may also sleep more, and it will be harder to wake up.
 This is because their brain is getting less blood and oxygen, and their body is shutting down.
 You can still talk to them, hold their hand, or play their favorite music, as they may still hear you and feel your presence.

 2. Changes in Breathing: You may notice that your loved one’s breathing changes as they approach death.
 They may breathe faster or slower, deeper or shallower, or have pauses between breaths.
 They may also make noises when they breathe, such as gurgling, rattling, or wheezing.
-This is called the “,” when saliva or mucus builds up in the throat or chest.
+This is called the “death rattle,” when saliva or mucus builds up in the throat or chest.
 This is not painful or distressing for them, but it may be upsetting for you to hear.
 You can help them by raising their head, turning them on their side, or gently wiping their mouth with a moist cloth.
 You can also ask the hospice team for medications or devices that can make their breathing easier.

 3. Cooling of Extremities: You may notice that your loved one’s hands and feet feel cold, even if the rest of their body is warm.
 Their skin may also look pale, bluish, or mottled (with purple or red patches).
 This is because their heart pumps less blood to their limbs and more to their vital organs, such as the brain, heart, and lungs.
 This is a normal part of the dying process, and it does not mean they are cold or uncomfortable.
 You can keep them warm with blankets, socks, or gloves, but do not use electric blankets or heating pads, as they may burn their skin.